 GRADES: 9, 10, 11, 12

-Students who take this course for the first time will be introduced to the basics of digital photography including: shutter speed, aperture, ISO, depth of field, camera operation, handling & safety, light quality & quantity, composition and professional photo editing software.
-Students who re-take this course develop and further their skills in digital photography, project-management, team-work and leadership.
+In this course, students will be introduced to the basics of digital photography including: shutter speed, aperture, ISO, depth of field, camera operation, handling & safety, light quality & quantity, composition and professional photo editing software.
+Students use Adobe Photoshop and Adobe Lightroom to create various independent and group projects.

 Course qualifies for Fine Arts and Career & Tech credit.